Xunnamius/strongbox-switchcrypt/USECASES.md

 - The amount of wasted space (if there is any) increases proportional to the number of VSR-enabled files

-> This is because the variable security regions of various files are aggregated
+> This is because the variable security regions of various files are encrypted
-> and encrypted together within the same set of reserved nuggets.
-The number of
+> in the higher security reserved nugget area.
+The number of nuggets reserved in
-> nuggets reserved in this way is currently 50% of total available nuggets via a
+> this way is currently 50% of total available nuggets via the selective swap
-> slightly modified version of the mirrored swap strategy.
+> strategy.

 - Slower than exclusively using the weakest cipher to crypt a file's nuggets, but the VSR content is stored more securely.